SJTU-PLV/Nominal-CompCert/README.md

 Build requirements are identical to those of CompCert v3.6.
 We recommend using the `opam` package manager to set up a build environment.
-We have successfully built CompCertO with the following `opam` installation:
+We have tested CompCertO on Linux with the following `opam` installation:

     % opam list
     # Packages matching: installed